redis/redis-doc/topics/modules-api-ref.md

 string created by the user that is referenced only a single time, otherwise `REDISMODULE_ERR` is returned and the operation is not performed.

+<span id="RedisModule_TrimStringAllocation"></span>

+### `RedisModule_TrimStringAllocation`

+    void RedisModule_TrimStringAllocation(RedisModuleString *str);

+Trim possible excess memory allocated for a `RedisModuleString`.

+Sometimes a `RedisModuleString` may have more memory allocated for it than required, typically for argv arguments that were constructed from network buffers.
+This function optimizes such strings by reallocating their memory, which is useful for strings that are not short lived but retained for an extended duration.

+This operation is *not thread safe* and should only be called when no concurrent access to the string is guaranteed.
+Using it for an argv string in a module command before the string is potentially available to other threads is generally safe.

+Currently, Redis may also automatically trim retained strings when a module command returns.
+However, doing this explicitly should still be a preferred option:

+1. Future versions of Redis may abandon auto-trimming.
+2. Auto-trimming as currently implemented is *not thread safe*.
+   A background thread manipulating a recently retained string may end up in a race condition with the auto-trim, which could result with data corruption.

 <span id="section-reply-apis"></span>

 ## Reply APIs